mikedll/cknife/README.md

       cknifezerigo help [TASK]         # Describe available tasks or one specific task cknifezerigo list                # List available host names.

-# Postgre SQL Backups
+# PostgreSQL Backups

+This is a wrapper around the PostgreSQL backup and restore command line utilities.

-This requires the following setup in the configuration:
+It requires the following Rails-style configuration in the configuration file:

     pg:
       host: localhost